ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/source/installation_guide/sim_installation_guide/installation/40_cmake.rst

 This command makes the prerequisite available to |op| as semicolon-separated list of directories, specifying installation prefixes to be searched by cmake.
 Please refer to :ref:`Prerequisites` for the list of mandatory packages and libraries.
-Cmake will issue an error, if one prerequisite is missing.
+CMake will issue an error, if one prerequisite is missing.

 Generally, cmake recognizes installed libraries (e.g. googletest) on its own.
 By setting an explicit ``CMAKE_PREFIX_PATH`` for a library, it is possible to override the system libraries.